bfv/xrefcli/README.md

-# XREF CLI
+# OpenEdge XREF CLI
-The XREF CLI package gives the possibility to search in `.xref` files via the `xref` command.
+The XREF CLI package gives the possibility to search in OpenEdge `.xref` files via the `xref` command.
 The tools is built around repositories.
 The flow is:

 - initialize a repository with `xref init...`